apache/ignite-3/modules/core/src/main/java/org/apache/ignite/internal/causality/README.md

 This guarantees that notifications will be handled by component listeners in the proper order.

-It is also worth mentioning that local events should also be produced within a context of an appropriate causality token.
+It is also worth mentioning that local events should also be produced within the context of an appropriate causality token.

 ### Versioned value